-- Swiss Medtech is pleased that problems with MDR implementation and the associated negative consequences on patient care are now being addressed by the EU.
+- Swiss Medtech is pleased that problems with MDR implementation and the associated negative consequences on patient care and safety are now being addressed by the EU.
 It is a clear admission that the system is not fit for purpose.
-The medtech industry - in Switzerland and across Europe - has been issuing warnings for years.
+The medtech industry – in Switzerland and across Europe – has been issuing warnings for years.
 Increasingly, joined by various other health stakeholders.
 The window for action is almost closed.
 The only option left is damage control.

 - The EU Commission's decision to quickly amend the MDR selectively to allow the conversion of existing products (MDD products) into MDR products is sensible.
 This will somewhat defuse the impending supply problem with a view to 26 May 2024.
 However, the long-term supply of medical devices for the population is not at all guaranteed.
 Sustainable provision must ensure the availability, range, and quality of existing and new medical products.

 - The EU is simply attempting to put out the flames.
 The MDR system, however, still contains underlying weaknesses which cannot be corrected with the intended selective changes.
 The regulations must be fundamentally revised.
 The EU knows this.
 However, it does not want to undertake this fundamental conceptual revision – if at all – until it has completed a review in 2027, as required by EU law.
 This, despite the fact that structural problems are already acknowledged today, and that the Notified Bodies system is not functioning.

 - The consequences are already evident today.
 The USA has overtaken the EU when it comes to initial approvals of medical devices.
 Increasingly, companies in Europe and Switzerland are prioritising FDA approval over CE-certification.
 This shift is largely due to the (legal) uncertainties associated with the MDR and the excessive increase in requirements.
 In addition, the FDA has made significant efforts to incorporate digital trends and technological advances into its regulatory framework.